averykhoo/intervals/README.md

         *   somewhat non-intuitive since boundaries aren't respected
         *   e.g. (1pm to 4pm) minus (3pm to 5pm) equals (1pm to 3pm)
         *   even though 3pm was removed from the range, it's still included in the range
-*   segment, multi-segment
-    *   an attempt to figure out the logic, using integers instead of datetime.datetime
-    *   datetime.datetime is quantized anyway, since the minimum datetime.timedelta is one microsecond
-    *   also datetime.datetime can be converted to an integer by multiplying the timestamp by a million
-*   interval, interval-union
-    *   hacky initial implementation